ssam1213/im06-hiring-assessments/recursion-print-array/README.md

 ## Recursion
-* [ ] Print every number in an array of numbers, using recursion, not loops.
+* [complete ] Print every number in an array of numbers, using recursion, not loops.